Mikfor/mikfor.github.io/docs/b_statistics.markdown

 layout: post
 title: "Analysis"
 ---
+The introductory of the project emphasizes on exploratory analysis to gain a better understanding of the data and to investiage various categories and statistics of the traffic incidents at hand.
+Our first point of interest is to investigate the incidents using datetime analysis.
+We consider the following figures:

+<img src="assets/images/datetime_1.png" alt="datetime_1">

-We convert incident time details to datetime to examine the frequency distributions of weekdays and hours.
-In the resulting figures, we observe particular details: the majority of the incidents happen during the daytime, with Thursday being the most dominant weekday in our data, although only slightly edging Friday.
+By converting the logged incident time details to datetime, we are able to examine the frequency distributions as per weekdays and hours.
+The resulting figures indicates that the majority of the incidents happen during the daytime, with Thursday being the most prevalent weekday in our data, although only slightly edging Friday.
 The daily peak of incidents happens 12:00 AM every day bar Sunday.
 Furthermore, we observe that December is the month with most incidents, followed by the months leading up to December.
 The figure also shows how May and June are plagued with traffic incidents, but sees a steep fall in July.

-<img src="assets/images/datetime_1.png" alt="datetime_1">

-In the next plot we examined the relationship between the time of day and accident occurrence.
-One interesting aspect we explored was the contrast between accidents that happen during the day and those that occur in darkness.

-To differentiate between accidents that occurred during the day and those that took place in darkness, we added the "Sunrise_Sunset" variable as the hue.
-This attribute highlights the two distinct categories and enables us to compare their distributions visually.
+The findings are roughly in consensus with U.S standards of non-fatal crashes tend to happen during daytime [Source: [National Safety Council](https://injuryfacts.nsc.org/motor-vehicle/overview/crashes-by-time-of-day-and-day-of-week/)].
+Our data comprises mainly of incidents causing intermediate delays as explained later in the Analysis-section.
+In conclusion, datetime analysis of San Francisco traffic incident yields that the city roughly follows the national tendencies and frequencies.

+The following figure depicts the geographic distrubtion of the the incidents happening either during sunrise or sunset.
+The demographic shape of the incidents is further explained in the menu option "Maps".
+Here, the presented figure shows a rather random scatter of the incidents as per their sunrise or sunset hue.
+However, this visualization further reinforces our understanding that incidents are more prevalent during the day as explained earlier.

 <img src="assets/images/datetime_2.png" alt="datetime_2">